 Salt is everywhere on earth, in the air, soil and water.

 Some salt is on the surface of the earth, the dried-up residue of ancient seas like the famed Bonneville Salt Flats in Utah.
 Ancient sea beds can also be found underground where salt can be mined or occurs naturally in mineral deposits, where it is known as rock salt.
-And we can make salt from seawater or other salt water sources through evaporation.
-This is the way salt is produced in New Zealand because we have no salt deposits.
+In New Zealand we produce salt from seawater through evaporation because we don’t have salt deposits.
+Both mined and sea salt are 99% Sodium Chloride.

-Although Himalayan salt contains key minerals like phosphorus, bromine, boron, and zinc, among others, Ficek says that the quantity of all the minerals found in pink salt is so very low and they can’t make any significant difference in consumer’s health.
+It’s been claimed that Himalayan Pink salt is healthier because it contains more minerals than regular unrefined salts.
+Although Himalayan salt contains key minerals like phosphorus, bromine, boron, and zinc, among others, some nutritionist claim the quantity of the minerals is so low it can’t make a significant difference to human health.
 Like all other unrefined salts, Himalayan Pink salt is 99% sodium chloride!

 Why do we crave salt if it’s bad for us?

-The vegetation from the sea (seaweed) in particular is a very concentred source of minerals, up to 20 times the amount found in land vegetables for the same weight.
-So a little seaweed everyday goes a long way...
+Vegetation from the sea, seaweeds, offer a very concentrated source of minerals, up to 20 times the amount found in land vegetables for the same weight.
+Seaweeds can also have a salty flavour (depending on how they are prepared) which satisfies the salt craving, yet provides a richer mineral offering.
+A little seaweed everyday goes a long way.

 Salt vs Sugar, both bad?